nandabritto/Covid-19_vaccines/README.md

  Mozilla Firefox, Google Chrome, Microsoft Edge: everything is working good.
 Page loads and all of the page features are working.

  + Mobile

+ Tested with Xiomi Mi6, Xiomi Mi8 and webpage works well.
+It responsive as intended and with no page deformations.

  - Mozilla Dev Tools